 Here on the campus of Southern Methodist University at the Meadows Museum, you can also find works by Picasso, Goya, and Rodin.

-The museum on the Southern Methodist University usually charges for admission, but the museum offers free admission Thursdays after 5 p.m.
+The museum at Southern Methodist University usually charges for admission, but the museum offers free admission on Thursdays after 5 p.m.

 Visit their website for more information and add this to your list of the best free things in Dallas.